someonesdad1/plib/README.md

       remember where everything is.
 I wrote this before I retired a couple of decades ago and a number of friends at work told me they couldn't live without the script.
 I use it constantly at the command line.

+# Lessons

+Two core lessons I have to learn over and over again are

+* Document your data structures in detail
+* Find someway to index that large list of things you'll write over time: what they do and where they are.